Do you know how to stay safe when climbing the mast? How about protecting someone working on the deck at the same time?

 - Dropped tools or parts are likely to bounce on deck and go overboard.

-- Dropped equipment is likely to break and/or go overboard.
+- Dropped equipment may break and/or go overboard.

 - The person on deck stays as far away from the mast as possible.

-- If the person on deck has to go near the mast (say to send up another tool on a messenger line), the person at the top puts all the tools in the pockets of the bosun’s chair rather than holding anything in their hands to lessen the chances of anything falling.
-The person on deck looks up as much as possible so as to see (and dive) should something drop.
+- If the person on deck has to go near the mast (perhaps to send up another tool on a messenger line), the person at the top puts all the tools in the pockets of the bosun’s chair.
+They old nothing in their hands to lessen the chances of dropping something.
+The person on deck looks up as much as possible.
+If something drops, they will see and (hopefully) avoid it.

-- Putting a blanket or quilt on deck around the mast can provide some padding and make it less likely that a dropped item will go overboard.
-Of course, you hope with the keeper strings nothing will hit the deck . . . (another good protector — although not the intended purpose — is Outland Hatch Covers, which saved a friend’s hatch when a hammer was dropped on it).
+- Lay a blanket or quilt on deck around the mast.
+It provides padding and makes it less likely for a dropped to go overboard.
+Of course, you hope with the keeper strings nothing will hit the deck.
+Although it’s not their intended purpose, hatch covers saved a friend when they dropped a hammer.

-- As a reader reminded me in an email, you can get an inexpensive hardhat for the deck person to wear — or if you have bike helmets aboard, they can wear one.
+- As a reader reminded me in an email, you can get an inexpensive hardhat for the deck person to wear.
+If you have bike helmets aboard, wear one.

 Communication

 We use our Sena “My Team Talks” Bluetooth headsets to talk.
-Being able to clearly communicate (not shouting and hoping you are heard) is a big safety factor:
+Clear communication (not shouting and hoping you are heard) keeps everyone safer:

-- If another part is needed, the person on deck has a much better chance of sending up the right one the first time, reducing the time aloft for the person up the mast and the number of times that the deck person goes into the danger zone around the mast.
+- If another part is needed, the person on deck has a much better chance of sending up the right one the first time.
+This reduces the time aloft for the person up the mast and the number of times that the deck person goes into the danger zone around the mast.

 - If the person up the mast needs to be raised or lowered a bit, it’s easier to get it right.